You don’t need to call or come in for your repeat prescriptions - go online

 If you have previously used SystmOnline to order your prescriptions, book appointments or view your medical record, you can still do so via the button below

-If you are unable to use the NHS app, for example, if you are under 16, or requesting on behalf of another person, please contact us and select “medication query” to send a note to our pharmacy team.
+If you are unable to use the NHS app, for example, if you are under 16, requesting on behalf of another person, or your medication needs reviewing please contact us and select the appropriate button to send your request to our Medicines Optimisation Team.

 Contact us online